nicklockwood/SoundManager/README.md

 	- (void)prepareToPlay;

 The `prepareToPlay` method preloads a random sound from your application bundle, which initialises the audio playback.
-It should be called before you attempt to play any audio, ideally during the startup sequence, to eliminate the delay when you first play a sound or music track.
+It should be called before you attempt to play any audio, ideally during the startup sequence, to eliminate the delay when you first play a sound or music track. *Note:* this will only work if at least one sound file is included in the root of your application bundle.
+If all of your sound files are in folders, consider adding an additional short, silent sound file for initialisation purposes.

 	- (void)playSound:(NSString *)name looping:(BOOL)looping;